Green Pumpkin Bhaji (Dry Curry)

 Add pumpkin, turmeric, chilli powder, salt and sugar.
 Mix thoroughly and stir fry for a minute or two on high flame.

-Reduce heat and cook until soft, stirring from time to time or cook in a pressure cooker for two whistles or pressures or 1 minute under full pressure.
+Reduce heat and cook until soft, stirring from time to time.
+It can be cooked in a pressure cooker.
+Cook for 1 minute under full pressure.
 When using pressure cooker, it is better to add a tablespoon or two of water, to avoid burning.